patrickwelsh878/patrickwelsh878/README.md

 ---

 ### 👩‍💻 About Me
-- 🖥️ Associate Software Engineer at N-able
+- 🖥️ Intermediate Software Engineer at N-able
-- 🖥️ BSc (Hons) Computing at Abertay University
+- 🖥️ BSc (Hons) Computing graduate from Abertay University
-- 🌱 I am currently learning about the application of Python in computational astrophysics, as well as upskilling my knowledge in Java
+- 🌱 I am currently learning about the application of Python in computational astrophysics.

 ---